ringcentral/ringcentral-softphone-ts/README.md

 ## Troubleshooting

-### Outbound call emits `busy`
+### Outbound call emits `non2xxResponse`

-SIP status 486 means the destination is busy or cannot be reached.
+The destination did not answer with a final 2xx response.
+The SDK reports the final SIP status code and reason phrase, such as `486 Busy Here` or `603 Decline`, without classifying the outcome; your application decides what the status means.
 Confirm that:

 - The destination includes its country code and is valid.
 - The device has a valid **Emergency Address** in the RingCentral portal.

-The SDK emits `busy` and disposes the outbound call session.
+The SDK emits `non2xxResponse` once and disposes the outbound call session.

 ### Only one instance receives inbound calls